shapesmusic/Shapes-Basics-Draft/lessons/25-moods-and-tensions-together.md

 Once you've got the hang of that, try the second exercise that brings all the tensions from all the moods you've worked with so far together with the neutral tonescape.

-Adding the 4th and 5th into both of these exercises can make things a bit more challenging at first.
+Adding the 4th and 5th into both of these exercises can make things seem a bit more challenging at first.
 You're at the point where you really want to start relying on the immediate feeling of a tension, without having to count its distance to the anchor.
 It's similar to the way you've already been recognizing the overall feeling of a mood.

 If you find yourself getting stuck, you can use some of the techniques from past lessons, like, if you hear a tension you don't recognize, stop and listen to it, rather than trying to guess what it is.
 If you keep listening passively, eventually you'll hear a tension that you *do* recognize, and you can keep on going from there.